How to Increase Sales by Managing Your Time More Effectively

 Activities vs Bookings Dashboard

-This gives you a great view of a view things at a glance.
-And it gives you the opportunity to then investigate further, which is exactly what you want to get out of BI: letting your data show you where you should be spending your time and where you should be asking questions.
+Your CRM and BI can serve as effective time management tools, and the Activities vs. Bookings Dashboard can give you a great view of things at a glance.
+The built-in data analysis gives you the opportunity to then investigate further, which is exactly what you want to get out of BI: letting your data show you where you should be spending your time and where you should be asking questions so you can focus on revenue-generating tasks.

 Now, you might have a customer like YourSet Tobacco (in the above image) that has only two logged activities but made over 200,000 bookings, including a faithfully large reorder.
 That’s fantastic but will not always (or often) be the case for your customers.

 In other cases, you may have a customer that’s always a real pain in the neck that forces you to take lots of time out of your day, and while they’re reordering quite a bit, it’s more of a time drain than you’re always willing to dedicate.
 In our report example, Joel Baker, Inc. is an example of that.
 While they have made the most bookings of all of those customers, they’re also had 14 unique activities to get there.
-In situations like this, you should take a step back to acknowledge not just the quantity of activities but the quality of the sales activities.
+In situations like this, you should take a step back to acknowledge not just the quantity of activities but the quality of the sales activities, and if those “important tasks” are really crucial to add to your to-do list.

 We’re all very good at being busy and can fill our calendars fast, but is what we’re spending our time on really moving the needle toward our goals?